tkrotoff/TodoAppAngularJS/README.md

 Demonstrates a simple CRUD app using AngularJS and Node.js for the backend.

+Nothing fancy: look and ergonomics are bad, that's not the point of it.

 This is how I build AngularJS apps.

 Compare to other AngularJS demos, this one focus on: